danigb/rhythmically/README.md

 ```

 Rhythmically uses [note-duration](http://github.com/danigb/note-duration) to convert
 from duration names ('quarter', 'whole', 'q.') to duration values.
+You can also use numbers (`c2/4` means a C at 2 octave with quarter length).

 It is agnostic about the content of the event (the value).
 It only cares about
 durations and positions: